Location

 A strange, natural phenomenon occurs each evening just north of Ubud in the village of Petulu (6.5km).
 Thousands of white herons arrive here around 6pm and prepare to roost for the night before flying off again in the morning.
 The birds first began coming here after a communist massacre in 1965 but no one is sure why they continue to return.
 Local lore holds that these are the souls of those that were killed.
 Such a predictable gathering of these large and beautiful birds is a spectacle not to be missed.

-Just 1.5 kilometres from the villa lies one of the most sacred sites in Bali: Goa Gajah.
+Just 1.5 kilometres from the villa, and within walking distance, you will find one of the most sacred sites in Bali: Goa Gajah.
 Also known as the Elephant Cave, this Hindu site dates back to the 11th Century and is believed to have been home to Hindu priests.
 The site is still used for worship by locals so proper dress is required to enter.

 Two other very sacred places – Tirta Empul, the water temple at Tampak Siring and Gunung Kawi, an ancient archaeological temple complex of carved rock, are well worth a visit.
 Those wishing to bathe in the holy waters at Tirta Empul must dress appropriately (a sarong and sash can be hired on site).

 Kintamani in North Bali is home to Mount Batur and some of Bali’s most dramatic scenery.
-Mount Batur is an active volcano that regularly smolders and surprises visitors with minor eruptions.
+Mount Batur is an active volcano that regularly smoulders and surprises visitors with minor eruptions.

 While Ubud is not the obvious location for a beach holiday, we do recommend a day trip to White Sand Beach just north of Candidasa: a back-in-time place with beautiful sand, rolling waves, and an assortment of beach huts serving traditional beach food cooked over coconut coals.
 Why not stop off at the Bali Marine Safari Park on the way – a great treat for the kids.

-Finally while you will be hard pressed to beat the cooking of your own private chef, Ubud has some of the best restaurants on the island.
-Try Mozaic for fine dining, Bebek Bengil for crispy duck, Bridges for a romantic meal overlooking the Campuan River and the Melting Wok for Laotian fare.
+Finally, while you will be hard pressed to beat the cooking of your own private chef, Ubud has some of the best restaurants on the island.
+Try Mozaic for fine dining, Bebek Bengil for crispy duck, and the Melting Wok for Laotian fare.